DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 $${distance = \frac{L}{n}}$$
 where
+*L* is the length of the tube, and
+*n* is the resonance number.

 4)  Whenever a spike in the amplitude is observed, slow down even further until the accurate value of the frequency can be measured.
+5)  Record the time it

 ## Evaluation